Optimization using MATLAB

 [x,fval] = coneprog([zeros(M,1);1],socConstraints,[],[],[],[],[],[]);

-Note that coneprog can also accept linear inequality in the third, fourth, and equality constraints in the fifth and sixth arguments.
-Moreover, one can even define the lower and upper bounds on the variable in the seventh and eighth arguments.
+Note that coneprog can also accept linear inequalities as the third and fourth arguments, and equality constraints can be provided as the fifth and sixth arguments.
+Additionally, lower and upper bounds on the variables can be defined using the seventh and eighth arguments.
+This flexibility allows for comprehensive specification of the problem constraints and variable limits within the coneprog framework.

 The solution obtained with coneprog for the example is (format of display is changed):